If you’re 10 DPO, you may have just experienced the longest 10 days of your life. You’re not alone.

-Can you get a positive pregnancy test 10 DPO?
+Can you test positive at 10 DPO?

-A positive test at 10 DPO has a good chance of being a chemical pregnancy, which is when the egg is fertilized but is unable to implant or grow.
+You may either get your period a week later, test negative, or have a chemical pregnancy, which is when the egg is fertilized but is unable to implant or grow.

 This will lead to an early miscarriage, and it can definitely be disappointing.

 Before the invention of ultra-sensitive pregnancy tests, many women had chemical pregnancies and didn’t even know it, since this early miscarriage can lead to a heavier cycle of menstrual bleeding and cramps.